tanishq-2903/LGMVIP-Web-Task-1/README.md

 # LGMVIP-Web-Task-1
-it's is internship task by LGMVIP
+it is an internship task by LGM making TODO-List using HTML CSS Javascript has been done sucessfully